 If you’ve ever started a weight-loss plan, you probably changed up your eating and drinking habits.
 Maybe you cut out fried foods and sugary snacks, added in more vegetables and switched from regular soda to diet.
 Well, according to research, that last step might not be so smart.
-A 2017 meta-analysis is the latest to show that artificial sweeteners or diet soda may not help you lose weight after all.
+The 2017 meta-analysis was the latest to show that artificial sweeteners or diet soda may not help you lose weight after all.

 When taken at face value, diet soda seems like a health-conscious choice.
 It saves you the 140-plus calories you’d find in a sugary soft drink while still satisfying your urge for something sweet with artificial sweeteners like aspartame, saccharin, and sucralose.
 But there’s more to this chemical cocktail than meets the eye.

 Can diet soda help you lose weight?
 One study looked at more 6,500 participants and found that diet soda drinkers were 67 percent more likely to have diabetes and 37 percent more likely to have metabolic syndrome.
 What’s more, data from the Framingham Heart Study, the longest running heart disease study in the US, found 56 percent increase in metabolic syndrome when people drank one or more diet sodas per day.

 Another study published in 2008 also found an association between diet soda consumption and metabolic syndrome.
 The interesting thing about this particular study was that drinking diet soda was linked to a higher risk of developing metabolic syndrome than drinking sugar-sweetened beverages.
 Drinking diet soda was essentially as bad for your health as eating fried food.